jadecobra/python_tdd_exercises/source/how_to/setup/setup_my_ide.rst

 BONUS!!!
 *********************************************************************************

 I have a :ref:`GIFT<BONUS: learn directory structure>` for you, since you made it this far.
-It makes going through your computer easier and :ref:`the next chapter<how to make a test driven development environment>` as well.
+It makes going through your computer easier and :ref:`the next chapter<how to make a test driven development environment part 1>` as well.
 This is how your computer is organized. :ref:`Click HERE for the BONUS!<BONUS: learn directory structure>`

 ----